 The News Blog is here.
-For now, the Solar addition is our news (see heading above “news”).
-Thx
+For now, the Solar and the sale of a unit in Prairie Sky is our news.

 There is a forming community in Saskatoon, SK, Radiance Cohousing.